I’m A Psychodermatologist & I Always Avoid These 5 Habits For Good Skin

 Overlooking the sensory part of skincare

-"Some people respond well to smells in skincare," Dr. Rieder explains.
-"They don't have to be pleasant smells, they just have to be smells that elicit some sort of stimulus in the brain that they're being effective.
-It's one of the reasons that people like Biologique Recherche P50 or SkinCeuticals CE Ferulic Serum."
-The latter famously smells like hot dog water, but its diehard fans won't let that put them off.
-In fact, a lot of people associate the potent smell of the ingredients with efficacy, reports Dr. Rieder.
+“Some people respond well to smells in skincare,” Dr Rieder explains.
+“They don’t have to be pleasant smells, they just have to be smells that elicit some sort of stimulus in the brain that they’re being effective.
+It’s one of the reasons that people like Biologique Recherche P50, £89, or SkinCeuticals CE Ferulic Serum, £165.”
+The latter famously smells like hot dog water, but its diehard fans won’t let that put them off.
+In fact, a lot of people associate the potent smell of the ingredients with efficacy, reports Dr Rieder.

-Similarly, consider the color and texture of your skincare products.
-"Some products may elicit a tingling sensation or it may have a color that you respond to that's really soothing, like a light blue," offers Dr. Rieder.
-He uses the popular Kiehl's Facial Fuel as an example of a product that tingles and has a color to it.
-"It's sort of a mindfulness experience of being in the moment because you're hitting a lot of different [sensory] angles," Dr. Rieder explains.
+Similarly, consider the colour and texture of your skincare products.
+“Some products may elicit a tingling sensation or it may have a colour that you respond to that’s really soothing, like a light blue,” offers Dr Rieder.
+He uses the popular Kiehl’s Facial Fuel as an example of a product that tingles and has a colour to it.
+“It’s sort of a mindfulness experience of being in the moment because you’re hitting a lot of different [sensory] angles,” Dr Rieder explains.

 AdvertisementADVERTISEMENT